 - First Nations women are imprisoned at 21 times the rate of the non-Indigenous female population

-- First Nations people make up 84% of the prisoner population in the NT
+- First Nations people make up 84% of the prisoner population in the Northern Territory

-at least 474 First Nations people have died in custody, 5 in the last month
+at least 517 First Nations people have died in custody.

-First Nations people are the most incarcerated people on the planet
+First Nations people in Australia are the most incarcerated people on the planet.

 In the Uluru Statement From the Heart, we hear these profound words: